Pool Lights - The Best Ways To Light Your DIY Pool

 WHERE SHOULD YOU POSITION YOUR POOL LIGHT?

 Think about where you will be mainly looking at your pool from - from the deck, kitchen window, patio?
-Always position your pool light so they are shining away from this area.
-Looking straight into pool lights is both dazzling and makes it harder to appreciate the stunning feature that your DIY pool is at night time.
+Always position your pool light/s so they are shining away from this area.
+If you have a seating area in your pool, apply the same thinking.
+Looking straight into pool lights is both dazzling (think looking into headlights) and makes it harder to appreciate the stunning feature that your DIY pool is at night time.

 Ok, so you've worked out the location.
-What about the height the light should be installed in your DIY pool?
-Most manufacturers recommend your pool light to be installed 400mm below the water surface.
+What about the height the light should be installed in your pool?
+Most manufacturers recommend your pool light to be installed 400mm below the water line however you can put the light where ever you would like.

 ARE LED POOL LIGHTS EASY TO OPERATE?